hassio-addons/addon-wireguard/README.md

 layer of symmetric-key cryptography to be mixed into the already existing public-key cryptography, for post-quantum resistance.

+### Option: `peers.fwmark` _(optional)_

+**This configuration only valid for the peer end/client configuration and does not affect the server/add-on!**

+A 32-bit fwmark for outgoing packets.
+May be specified in hexadecimal by prepending "0x".

 ### Option: `log_level` _(optional)_

 The `log_level` option controls the level of log output by the addon and can